-(The numbers 1, 1+2, and 2 refer to the two batteries that you purchase for the boat.
-The batteries are located in battery holders in the bow.
-As part of the routine maintenance, boat owners should routinely verify that the batteries are secure within the holders.)
+The numbers 1, 1+2, and 2 refer to the two batteries that you purchase for the boat.
+The batteries are in battery holders in the bow.
+As part of the routine maintenance, boat owners should routinely verify that the batteries are secure within the holders.
 There are four markings on the knob:

-- OFF
+- ▶ OFF

-- 1
+- ▶ 1

-- 1 + 2
+- ▶ 2

-- 2
+- ▶ 1+2

-OFF means that all power to the battery is shut down.
-This is the appropriate setting for periods of inactivity with the boat, unless the boat is in the water.
-When the boat remains in the water, it will be necessary for the bilge pumps to periodically and automatically pump out residual water in the bilge system.
+OFF means that all power to both batteries is shut down.
+The battery will not be able to re-charge while in the OFF position.
+This is the appropriate setting for periods of inactivity with the boat.
+When the boat remains in the water, the bilge pumps will still be powered by the battery in case it becomes necessary for the bilge pumps to pump out residual water in the bilge system.
 See above description of how the bilge system operates automatically.

-Battery 1 is the starting battery or main battery.
-It should be rated at least 800 cold cranking amps (cca), and a spiral cell battery is preferable.
-Battery 2 is the "house" battery (used to run the electronics, a smaller 500 cca battery is acceptable).
+Battery 1 is the starting battery or engine battery.
+It should be rated at least 800 cold cranking amps (CCA), and an AGM Battery is preferable.

+Battery 2 is the house battery and is used to run the electronics.
+The house battery should have a rating of at least 75 Amp Hours, and an AGM Battery is preferable.
-Normally, the switch should be set on 1+2 when the boat is running to charge house battery, but when listening to music without the engine running, set it at 2 so the starting battery is not drained.

-If battery 1 is somewhat drained or sluggish, turning to "1+2" can be very helpful in providing sufficient power to start the engine and begin the natural recharging process.
+When starting the engine, the battery switch should be set to 1.
+This allows the engine to pull power from the engine battery.
+The switch should be set on 1+2 when the boat is running to charge the engine battery and the house battery.
+When listening to music without the engine running, set it at 2 so the engine battery is not drained.
+If the engine battery is sluggish or is struggling to start the engine, turning to 1+2 can be helpful in providing sufficient power to start the engine and begin the recharging process.